yuchunlo/yuchunlo.github.io/_posts/2018-01-06-the-work-only-you-can-do.md

 ### 4 strategies to find the work only you can do
 #### Find The Resistance.
 Run Towards It.
 > Most of us have two lives.
 The life we live, and the unlived life within us.
-Between the two stands Resistance.
+Between the two stands Resistance.<br>
-> [...]
+> [...]<br>
 > Are you paralyzed with fear?
-That's a good sign.
+That's a good sign.<br>
 > Fear is good.
 Like self-doubt, fear is an indicator.
-Fear tells us what we have to do.
+Fear tells us what we have to do.<br>
-> Remember our rule of thumb: The more scared we are of a work or calling, the more sure we can be that we have to do it.
+> Remember our rule of thumb: The more scared we are of a work or calling, the more sure we can be that we have to do it.<br>
 > Resistance is experienced as fear; the degree of fear equates to the strength of Resistance.
 Therefore the more fear we feel about a specific enterprise, the more certain we can be that that enterprise is important to us and to the growth of our soul.
 That's why we feel so much Resistance.
-If it meant nothing to us, there'd be no Resistance.
+If it meant nothing to us, there'd be no Resistance.<br>
 > – Steven Pressfield, *The War of Art*.

 #### Do an anti-productivity productivity day